christiangalsterer/httpbeat/README.md

 Install the package for your operation system by running the respective package manager or unzipping the package.

 ## Configuration
 Adjust the `httpbeat.yml` configuration file to your needs.
-You may take `httpbeat.full.yml` as an example containing all possible configuration values
+You may take `httpbeat.full.yml` as an example containing all possible configuration values.

 ## Running
 In order to start Httpbeat please use the respective startup script, e.g. `/usr/bin/httpbeat.sh`.